 Helping your wife with household chores is a neglected sunnah.
 Any man that sees it beneath him or is too arrogant to help his wife around the house is acting against the sunnah and is guilty of chauvinistic behavior.
 In fact, majority of Muslim scholars are of the opinion that serving one’s husband is not compulsory on a wife including Imam Malik, al-Shafi’, and Abu Hanifa.
 In other words, they opine that a wife is under no obligation to cook, clean, wash, sew, etc. for her husband.
-Even the controversial popular Kuwaiti cleric Sh.
-Othman al-Khamis is very explicit about this in one of the videos on his YouTube channel and adds that rather it is obligatory on the husband to bring someone to serve his wife for such tasks.
+The popular Kuwaiti cleric Sh.
+Othman al-Khamis says the same in one of the videos on his YouTube channel and adds that according to many people of knowledge, it is obligatory on the husband to bring someone to serve his wife for such tasks (servant, domestic worker, etc.).

 The Shafi’ scholar Sh.
 Musa Furber argues that a “husband is required to inform his wife that this is not the case.
 Furthermore, she is entitled to wages for doing so – if she decides not to do so as an act of charity.
 Her refusal to do so is not an act of disobedience and he cannot withhold her support if she refuses.”